There are thousands of moss species, but only two types. Acrocarpous mosses grow taller. Pleurocarpous grows wider.

 Hypnum mosses are traditionally found on the ground in forests.
 The base of a bonsai is perfect for this type of moss.
 Provided it is Hypnum cupressiforme, which is the sheet moss species.

-Sheet moss typically grows between 1 and 4 inches, but to get it taller you need to focus on growing it.
-Leave it naturally as a ground covering in the shade, it’ll remain as a carpet blanketing the soil, rather than growing vertically.
+Sheet moss typically grows between 1 and 4 inches, but to get it taller, you need to focus on growing it.
+Leave it naturally as a ground covering in the shade, and it’ll remain as a carpet blanketing the soil rather than growing vertically.

 The taller hypnum variety is Hypnum imponens, which is the Feather moss.
 This type can reach a height of 8 inches.